alliesaizan/fairlearn/docs/contributor_guide/development_process.rst

 4. Whenever questions come up don't hesitate to reach out (see the icons in the top menu).
 We're here to help!

-5. Clone the Fairlearn repository onto your machine using :code:`https://github.com/fairlearn/fairlearn.git`
+5. Clone the Fairlearn repository onto your machine using :code:`git clone https://github.com/fairlearn/fairlearn.git`

 6. Fork the Fairlearn repository (using the "Fork" button on the Fairlearn repo), then run :code:`git remote add <your-alias> https://github.com/<your-alias>/fairlearn.git` while replacing :code:`<your-alias>` with your actual alias.
 To check whether it worked run :code:`git remote -v` and it should show both :code:`origin` pointing to the original fairlearn repo and :code:`<your-alias>` pointing to your fork.
 Now you can create a new branch and start changing the world!